muratk5n/thirdwave/en/2018/05/inflation.md

 # Inflation

-Unless the government is not literally printing money and handing out directly to people (which has happened in some countries) inflation is almost always highly correlated with wages.
+Unless the government is not literally printing money and handing out directly to people (which has happened in some countries), and/or supply-chain related issues are present,inflation is almost always highly correlated with wages.
 People need to have more than they have so they spend more, so prices increase.

 Wages come from employers, businesses.
 Businesses work on credit, and credit is always newly printed money.
 Therefore when businesses hand